navasmontilla/site/teaching/fluidos.md

 - LAB2: Analysis of a wind turbine with Python
 - LAB3: Measurement of the force produced by a water jet
-- LAB4: Experimental analysis of pump characteristics l LAB5: Airfoil aerodynamics in a wind tunnel ([download](https://github.com/navasmontilla/site/blob/master/teaching/PRACTICA4_mf.pdf) )
+- LAB4: Experimental analysis of pump characteristics
+- LAB5: Airfoil aerodynamics in a wind tunnel ([download](https://github.com/navasmontilla/site/blob/master/teaching/PRACTICA4_mf.pdf) )

 ## Other materials